 All-Terrain (A/T) Tires

 All-terrain tires, commonly abbreviated A/T, are used primarily on trucks, SUVs and four-wheel-drive vehicles that encounter off-road conditions occasionally, such as dirt roads and worksites.
-A/T tires are also designed for paved roads, providing good traction in wet and snowy weather and producing lower noise at high speeds than off-road tires do.
+Some of the best A/T tires we found are also designed for paved roads, providing good traction in wet and snowy weather and producing lower noise at high speeds than off-road tires do.

 Light trucks – such as the Ford F-150, Chevy Silverado and Dodge Ram 1500 – that are primarily driven on paved streets and highways can benefit from these tires.
 Light-truck tires are designed specifically to handle vehicles that carry heavier loads than small cars but don't need the off-road capability of A/T tires.
-These truck tires feature thick tread to increase gas mileage while providing good traction in inclement weather.
+Our research found that some of the best truck tires feature thick tread to increase gas mileage while providing good traction in inclement weather.

 Not all light-truck tires are made solely for highway usage.
 Some tire manufacturers offer A/T or all-season functionality on light-truck tires.
 Consult with your trusted automotive professional to determine which type of light-truck tire will be most beneficial for your driving needs.

 The Continental CrossContact LX20 EcoPlus is a durable and budget-friendly tire for your truck, van or SUV.
 In addition to being an affordable option, the CrossContact LX20 is covered with a 70,000-mile limited warranty, and Continental Tires offers a 60-day conditional trial period that allows you to return the tires if they do not meet your satisfaction.Read more here